 Beauty’s a French fancy

-South Hill Park's' Beauty & the Beast has a kick-ass Belle and a horse that's the spit of Ryan Gosling.
+Bracknell's' Beauty & the Beast has a kick-ass Belle and a horse that's the spit of Ryan Gosling.
 Seriously.

 It’s a first for me – a Panto breakfast, but I whizzed to South Hill Park in Bracknell to catch Beauty and The Beast at the very kiddy friendly time of 10.15am.
 Yes there was coffee and I may have succumbed to a cinnamon bun.